-Still, milk is worth having in your fridge.
-Milk can be a great snack, and a better way to stave off hunger than chips or other unhealthy options; it may also be a good option if you are feeling energy-depleted.
-For those undergoing treatment it can be a great way to get added protein into your diet- a single glass of milk contains 7g of protein, as much as an egg!
-Milk also contains carbohydrates, and electrolytes like sodium and potassium.
+For those undergoing treatment, it can be a great way to get added protein into your diet, as a single glass of milk contains 8g of protein, almost as much as an egg coming in at 7g of protein per egg.
+Milk also contains carbohydrates and electrolytes like sodium and potassium.
 It also offers calcium, and phosphorus, and is usually fortified with vitamin D.

 If you are having issues with maintaining weight, full fat is always the better option.
-It’s also worth remembering that whole milk only has 3.25% fat, compared to reduced which is 2%-therefore whole milk is still not very high fat!
-If you are trying to lose weight, reduced fat may be a useful way of cutting calories, but it will only help in the context of an overall calorie deficit.
+It’s also worth remembering that whole milk only has 3.25% fat, compared to reduced which is 2%-therefore whole milk is still not very high fat.

-When making Cook For Your Life’s Healthy Fruity Oatmeal pour some milk over it to give it more oomph, in both energy and taste.
-Milk is a key ingredient in many delicious desserts like Icelandic Rice Pudding and Carrot Halva.
+Pour some milk over our Healthy Fruity Oatmeal to give it more oomph, in both energy and taste.
+Milk is a key ingredient in many delicious desserts like our Icelandic Rice Pudding and Carrot Halva.
 It is also a necessary ingredient in many quick-to-make baked goods, like our delicious Whole Wheat Yogurt Biscuits and Maple-Apple Scones.